DEVHYDAR01/alx-system_engineering-devops/0x00-shell_basics/README.md

 # General

-* Files containing scripts commands to which are excutable by chaging permissions using chmod u+x
+* Files containing scripts commands to which are excutable by changing permissions using chmod u+x